nosoycesaros/offcanvas-muscle/README.md

-# PENDANT TO UPDATE

 # Offcanvas Muscle
-An offcanvas menu with vanilla javascript and CSS transitions.
+A responsive menu with vanilla javascript and CSS transitions.
 Looking for a simple and clean solution to create offcanvas left and right menus, we decide to create this little framework, feel free to expand and collaborate.
 It just works!

 <a href='http://owak.co/staging/offcanvas-muscle/' target="_blank">See our Demo</a>